Lemon pepper is one of those seasonings that, despite its popularity and constant use, can be difficult to replace with a substitute.

 2. Lemon Juice and Black Pepper

 The second-best substitute for lemon pepper is equal parts of lemon juice and black pepper.
 This will give you enough of both ingredients to replicate the flavors present in lemon pepper seasoning.
-This substitute works well with all dishes, but it is especially good for chicken, fish, and vegetables.
+This substitute works well with all dishes but is especially good for chicken, fish, and vegetables.

 3. Lemon Salt